Marketing automation has become a necessity for all businesses in the current landscape.

 Download the Marketing Automation Buyer’s Guide and get the 10 concrete steps to purchasing the right marketing automation platform for your organization.
 Including how to create a strong business case and making sure your budget for this technology will really garner ROI.

 In my eyes, there are two aspects of pricing that we should really be looking at when it comes to marketing automation pricing:

 - Base price (what you think you’ll pay)

 With Marketo, you can expect to pay for a lot of add-ons because they (like most marketing automation companies) include functionalities in their platform tiers; this means that in order to get some of the functionality that you really need to make marketing automation work for you, you’ll need to go up a tier, even if your database isn’t quite the size that would make that tier a necessity otherwise.
 Like I said, it’s a common pricing tactic in SaaS business and I’m sure it helps their bottom line enough, but it can definitely be a budget buster for the small and mid-sized businesses of the world!

 (It actually goes beyond just things like platform functionality into even more complicated scenarios like being charged per CRM Salesperson Seat or by API calls.
 It can get very messy, very quickly).

-No “reporting add-on” or “sales users” for your CRM integration.
-All-inclusive pricing… without surprises!
+No “reporting add-on” or “sales users” for your CRM integration: pricing… without surprises!

 If you’re looking for a full, side-by-side comparison of the pricing of Marketo, Hubspot, Act-On and more, check out the Marketing Automation Comparison Report.
 It goes really in-depth with what you can expect to pay in those add-ons to your base price and can help determine which platform might really be best for your contact tier.